 A Physician Assistant is a licensed health professional who works under the supervision of a physician.
 Physician Assistants reduce the physician's workload by taking over duties traditionally reserved for physicians, including:

-The Physician Assistant program will be in the new Health Science Center located in the BlueStone development about 1 mile from the Duluth main campus.
+The Physician Assistant program is located in the new Health Science Center located in the BlueStone development about 1 mile from the Duluth main campus.
 BlueStone is a vibrant new retail and housing development featuring BlueStone Lofts and BlueStone Flats, premium on-site housing options for students.
 The Health Science Center includes state-of-the-art labs and classroom space, as well as study and lounge areas.
 It also features maurices Community Clinic, an interdisciplinary clinic where students receive supervised hands-on experience working with uninsured or underinsured individuals.

 Connect with a BlueStone housing representative about on-site housing options.